smauer/help-wanted/README.md

 # help-wanted board

 This project is intended to provide Techlahoma Usergroup Leaders and committee chairs a place to search for help.
+Techlahoma uses [Slack](https://slack.com/) to communicate.
+If you aren't a part of our Slack channel, you can [sign up here](http://slack.techlahoma.org/).

 The board may be used in this manner:

 ## I need help